intelsdi-x/snap-plugin-collector-mesos/README.md

 #### Mesos monitoring statistics (executor/container metrics)
 This plugin returns most of the available metrics from the `/monitor/statistics` API endpoint on the Mesos agent, which includes metrics about running executors (containers) on a specific Mesos agent.
 The metrics available via this endpoint largely depend on the features enabled in Mesos.
-For example: if Mesos is compiled with the `--with-network-isolator` option, you'll be able to view per-container network statistics.
-Furthermore, if you have the necessary packages installed, you can enable the `cgroups/perf_event` isolator to gather per-container perf statistics.
+There are far too many metrics to list here, so instead we provide links to the code that describes the structure.

+*Note: the available metrics are defined in the mesos.proto protobuf, which has been compiled to Golang for the purposes of this plugin.
+More information is available in [GitHub issue #11][github-issue-11].*

+  * The base [`ResourceStatistics` struct][resourcestatistics-struct] is provided for each running executor on the cluster.
+  * If Mesos was built with the `--with-network-isolator` option and the `network/port_mapping` isolator is enabled, you'll also be able to collect [various network metrics][network-usage-info].
+  * If the necessary perf-related packages are installed, Mesos is configured to use the `cgroups/perf_event`, and values are provided to the `--perf_events` option on the Mesos agent, you'll also be able to collect per-container perf metrics as defined in the [`PerfStatistics` struct][perfstatistics-struct].

 ### Examples
 There are examples of the Snap global configuration and various tasks located in the [examples/](examples) directory.